brian32768/docker-homeassistant/README.md

 ## Deploy

-"docker stack" does not work because of the needed "devices" option.
+Swarm mode does not work because of the "devices" option needed to talk to the USB devices.

 Instead use
     docker-compose build